open-contracting-extensions/ocds_options_extension/README.md

   "tender": {
     "hasOptions": true,
     "options": {
-      "description": "The buyer has the option to buy an additional hundred uniforms."
+      "description": "The buyer has the option to buy an additional hundred uniforms.", "recoursePeriod": {
+        "durationInDays": 180
+      }
     }
   }
 }